SungHoHong2/Leetcode-Experiment/medium/Word_Ladder/README.md

         pass

     def ladderLength(self, beginWord, endWord, wordList):
-        # return 0 if the endword is not in the wordlist
+        # return 0 if the endWord is not in the wordList
         # set the total length of the words
         # set the map to hold combination of words that can be formed
         # iterate the words from the input